curbengh/curbengh.github.io/README.md

 ## License

-The content of this blog is licensed under the [CC-BY-SA license](https://creativecommons.org/licenses/by-sa/4.0/), and the underlying source code used to format and display that content is licensed under the [MIT license](LICENSE.md), unless indicated otherwise.
+The content of this blog is licensed under a [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/) license, and the underlying source code used to format and display that content is licensed under an [MIT license](LICENSE.md), unless indicated otherwise.

 ## Mirrors